orbitinghail/graft/TESTS.md

 # Concurrent writers to the same Volume

 Lots of issues to test here.
-However, from the PageStore's perspective we need to carefully think of the correct semantics in order to allow the rest of the system to work correctly.
+However, from the Pagestore's perspective we need to carefully think of the correct semantics in order to allow the rest of the system to work correctly.

 Interesting cases:
 1. two writers write to different portions of the same volume, their writes go into the same set of segments, both commit